daniel-savu/Byzantic/README.md

 <!-- ROADMAP -->
 ## Roadmap

+* Preserve user privacy by using [AZTEC](https://www.aztecprotocol.com/) to obfuscate transactions.
+* Perform stress testing of the protocol using statistical methods, to prove its reliability in the face of price shocks (similar to the approach in [this research paper](https://arxiv.org/pdf/2002.08099.pdf)).
-See the [open issues](https://github.com/savudani8/Byzantic/issues) for a list of proposed features (and known issues).
+* See the [open issues](https://github.com/savudani8/Byzantic/issues) for a list of proposed features (and known issues).

 <!-- LICENSE -->